-- They consist of two flagella, a short and another is long.
+- They consist of two flagella, a short and another long.

-- They are autotropic as well as heterotrophic, i.e. in the presence of sunlight they are photosynthetic and in the absence of sunlight, they behave like heterotrophs and predating on other smaller organisms.
+- They are autotropic as well as heterotrophic, i.e. in the presence of sunlight they are photosynthetic and in the absence of sunlight, they behave like heterotrophs and predate on other smaller organisms.

 - They contain pigment as Chlorophyll.

-- Euglena regarded as a connecting link between animals and plants.
+- Euglena is regarded as a connecting link between animals and plants.

 - Example: Euglena, Phacus, paranema.

 These are saprophytic protists.
-Grows and survive on dead and decaying organic materials.
+Grows to survive on dead and decaying organic materials.